Stamp Act 1765: Repeal

 When Parliament met in December 1765, it rejected a resolution offered by Grenville that would have condemned colonial resistance to the enforcement of the act.
-Outside of Parliament, Rockingham and his secretary Edmund Burke, a member of Parliament himself, organized London merchants who started a committee of correspondence to support repeal of the Stamp Act 1765 by urging merchants throughout the country to contact their local representatives in Parliament.
+Outside of Parliament, Rockingham and his secretary Edmund Burke, a member of Parliament himself, organised London merchants who started a committee of correspondence to support repeal of the Stamp Act 1765 by urging merchants throughout the country to contact their local representatives in Parliament.
 When Parliament reconvened on 14 January 1766, the Rockingham ministry formally proposed repeal.
 Amendments were considered that would have lessened the financial impact on the colonies by allowing colonists to pay the tax in their own scrip, but this was viewed to be too little and too late.
 (Note: Miller wrote of the Rockingham ministry, "Of all the Whig factions, the Rockinghams were most benevolent toward the colonies.
 While they were as determined ... as [other factions] to maintain the sovereignty of great Britain, they insisted [that] the Americans must be treated as customers rather than as rebellious rogues who merited a sound whipping.")

 William Pitt stated in the parliamentary debate that everything done by the Grenville ministry "has been entirely wrong" with respect to the colonies.
 He further stated, "It is my opinion that this Kingdom has no right to lay a tax upon the colonies."
 Pitt still maintained "the authority of this kingdom over the colonies, to be sovereign and supreme, in every circumstance of government and legislature whatsoever," but he made the distinction that taxes were not part of governing, but were "a voluntary gift and grant of the Commons alone."
 He rejected the notion of virtual representation, as "the most contemptible idea that ever entered into the head of man."